NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.OCIODisplay.rst

 |pluginIcon|

-*This documentation is for version 1.0 of OCIODisplay.*
+*This documentation is for version 1.0 of OCIODisplay (fr.inria.openfx.OCIODisplay).*

 Description
 -----------